openstack/bifrost/doc/source/howto.rst

 Enroll Hardware
 ===============

-The following requirements are installed during the `Installation`_ step
+The following requirements are installed during the install process as documented in the install documentation.
-above:

 - openstack-infra/shade library
 - openstack-infra/os-client-config